reisblucas/neural.fy/README.md

 #### Known bugs:
-- After unshuffle the last previous song is enabled after hit Next button;
+- After unshuffle the last previous song is enabled after hit Next button -> (05/11 Only need to do a global state with default - Next fix);
 - Delay when favorite button is clicked inside Album;
 ___